SadeemAlharthi/A-New-Benchmark-Dataset-for-Arabic-Fake-News-Detection/README.md

 To hydrate the tweets_ID from our dataset Arabic Fake News Tweets you can use our Hydrate_TweetIDs_Arabic_Fake_News_tweets notebook.

--The notebook runs on google collab.
+- The notebook runs on google collab.
--You are required to have a Twitter developer account.
+- You are required to have a Twitter developer account.
--For those who prefer to use a Graphical User Interface (GUI), We suggest using Hydrator.
+- For those who prefer to use a Graphical User Interface (GUI), We suggest using Hydrator.

  ### Using Hydrator